waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 26: Suicune moved because of the map change (warping into Mt.
 Mortar).
 [DONE]
 - Result: Pokedex confirms Suicune is still on Route 42.
 Trigger hasn't been hit.
 - Hypothesis 27: Suicune is on a high ledge accessible only through Mt.
 Mortar.
-- Step 1: Navigate to (24, 12) and use CUT on the tree.
+- Step 1: Navigate to (28, 17) and face UP toward the Green Apricorn tree.
 [In Progress]
-- Step 2: Navigate to (28, 17) and face UP toward the Green Apricorn tree.
 - Hypothesis 28: Trigger is proximity to the three Apricorn trees (Pink, Green, Yellow) on the island, specifically approaching from the south (Row 17).
 - Note: If this fails, I will move on to Route 44/Ice Path/Blackthorn City.

+# Verified Sprite Observations (Route 42)
+- Turn 17786: `run_code` confirmed no Suicune sprite is present on screen.
+Sighting is likely coordinate-triggered.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.